 - Winter: Holiday themes, cold-weather beanies, gift-oriented designs

-3. Test New Hat Styles
+3. Replicate Winners Across Hat Styles

 Merch Titans Automation